bdroidd/investigating-LK99-claims-w.TDA/README.md

-This repository contains programs and Jupyter Notebook files that are able to implement the following workflow, which is used to evaluate the LK-99 material (Pb9Cu(PO4)6O) for its superconductivity via topological data analysis and first-principles calculations.
+This repository contains programs and Jupyter Notebook files that are able to implement the following workflow (see figure below for visual reference), which is used to evaluate the LK-99 material (Pb9Cu(PO4)6O) for its superconductivity via topological data analysis and first-principles calculations.
 The input for the first program, structuralRelaxation_PBEsol.py, is the LK-99 CIF data, contained in LK-99.cif.